CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 ### **Task 4: Cost controls**

-In this task you will learn about Budgets and Alert in Azure that help to analyse and optimize the cost in a better way.
+In this task, you will learn about Budgets and Alert in Azure that help to analyse and optimize the cost in a better way.

 There is an alert feature in Azure Cost Management.
 When consumption reaches a critical threshold, an alert is sent out.
 Consider the metrics that each workload resource produces.
 For each metric, build alerts on baseline thresholds.